 Did you know that in international trade finance and remittances ICICI bank using Blockchain technology successfully executed transactions?
 Did you know SBI is using it in its KYC norms and smart projects?
 Did you know that Azure is already providing Blockchain as a service(BaaS)?
 And these are just three instances of the Blockchain applications and the most obvious use case is bitcoin.

 We’ll be helping you in understanding the Blockchain basics.
 For recording transaction history, Blockchain is used which is nothing but a shared immutable ledger.
 Without the need for a third party, Blockchain is used to manipulate the ledger.
-Blockchain allows digital information not to be copied but is distributed and it may serve as a massive platform for faultless seamless transaction processing the world has ever seen.
-Here there is no such thing as a Blockchain server.
+Blockchain allows digital information not to be copied but to be distributed and it may serve as a massive platform for faultless and seamless transaction processing the world has ever seen.
+Here, there is no such thing as a Blockchain server.
 On top of expert transaction processing, Blockchain also preserves the anonymity and security of users involved in the transaction.

-Information that is in Blockchain exists as a shared database that is continuously updated and is called as a Blockchain database.
-The records are therefore verifiable and they are not stored in a single location.
+Information that is in Blockchain exists as a shared database that is continuously updated and is called a Blockchain database.
+The records are, therefore, verifiable and are not stored in a single location.
 Its data is accessible to anyone in the internet world and as it is not centralized no determined hacker can play his tricks here.

 Familiarize yourself with this robust technology through this tutorial video.
 The explanation is very basic that even those without technical knowledge can follow it :

 Want to learn more?
 Check out Intellipaat’s Blockchain tutorial for beginners!

 Blockchain is an immutable ledger that is used to record and track assets and transactions within a network.
 Anything of value could be tracked and traded on a Blockchain network, which helps in cutting down risks and expenses involved.